 If maintenance requires special equipment that your neighborhood or town does not have access to, any costs for necessary equipment must be factored in.

 The steps in your illumination program, then, would commonly occur in this order:

-1. Agree on the reasons this is important to the community.
+1. After an appropriate amount of community outreach, agree on the reasons this is important to the community.

-2. Determine how street lighting is purchased or leased, and how it is maintained, in your particular municipality and with your own utility.
+2. Determine how street lighting is purchased or leased, and how it is maintained, after consulting with your particular municipality and with your own utility.

 3. If you are replacing older lighting, see if the utility or municipality will cover all or part of the cost.

 4. In an existing residential area, the preferences of the residents should weigh heavily.

 5. Decide whether the architectural appeal of the lighting fixtures is important, whether the lighting is to benefit primarily drivers or pedestrians, whether the illumination of adjoining buildings or monuments is important, and whether the lighting serves a crime prevention purpose.
 If community beautification is your goal, do not skimp on quality.

 6. Discuss how important accurate rendition of color is in your location.

 7. Investigate the choices, their installation costs, and their operational costs.
 If you aren't limited by choices already made by the utility, salespersons in this field actually can be enormously helpful in narrowing the range of appropriate lighting systems.